-Revenue from the sale of hearing aids and headset solutions is recognized in the income statement when the customer obtains control of the goods.
+Revenue from the sale of hearing aids and audio and collaboration solutions is recognized in the income statement when the customer obtains control of the goods.
 When considering at what point in time the customer obtains control of the goods, a number of indicators are considered, including whether:

 The amount of revenue recognized varies with discounts and rebates offered to customers.
 Discounts and rebates are estimated based on the expected amount to be provided to the customers and reduce revenues recognized.
 Revenue is only recognized to the extent that it is highly probable that a significant reversal will not occur.
 Revenue from contracts in which GN Store Nord provides on-going access to research against a fee and in which the counterparty reasonably expects that GN Store Nord will continue to perform research is recognized over the access period.

 When goods are sold with a right of return, a refund liability and a right to the returned products are recognized as a provision and a current asset, respectively.
 The refund liability is deducted from revenue and the right to the returned products is offset in cost of sales.
 The portion of goods sold that is expected to be returned is estimated based on historical product returns data.
 The estimated amounts of both returns, discounts and rebates are reassessed at each reporting date.

 GN Store Nord typically provides warranties for general repairs of defects that existed at the time of sale, as required by law.
 These assurance-type warranties are accounted for as described in the accounting policies for warranty provisions.

 As part of a sales transaction, certain future services such as extended warranties may be included.
 In case such service-type warranties are sold, the transaction price is allocated to the promised goods and services based on stand-alone selling prices.
 Observable prices are as far as possible used to determine the stand-alone selling prices but if such are not available a cost plus a margin approach is used.